 Still at the same time the Doctor does have more experience of the universe because he has explored more of it, whilst the time lords have simply sat back and observed.

 Thus when the time lords need someone to deal with a threat he is often the first one they call.
 A little thing like that is enough for me to make the Doctor seem special.
-He is simply more adventurous than the other members of his kind.
-He has explored more of the universe and thus has greater knowledge of races like the Daleks and the Cybermen than they do.

 In New Who however they literally turn him into Space Jesus in so many episodes.
 They have people actually pray to him, do him up as Jesus and in one instance have him fly through the air as messianic figure!